-Among the many little towns scattered throughout St. Mary’s County, Maryland, Valley Lee is nestled where one of Herring Creek’s many fingers meets a hill dotted with poplar trees.
-Once a junction for transporting the tobacco that came up from the mills, below, and headed down to an inlet port on the Potomac, this village has been home to St. George’s Church since 1638.
-Later in that century, it became the seat of William & Mary Parish — the walls and foundation of the simple, whitewashed church dates to that period — but locals sometimes call it ‘Poplar Hill.’
-It’s never been the official name but ecclesiastical pronouncements square off with local tradition around here that has a bit more weight.
+Among the many little towns in St. Mary’s County, Maryland, Valley Lee is at the tip of one of many fingers of Herring Creek’s, where the water meets a hill dotted with poplar trees.
+Once a junction for transporting tobacco, this village has been home to St. George’s Church since 1638.
+Later that century, it became the center of one of the colony’s original parishes but locals sometimes call it ‘Poplar Hill.’
 Don’t feel badly if you don’t know where St. Mary’s County, Maryland is or, for that matter, how you’d find Valley Lee.

 That’s okay.
 We appear unassuming and quiet, but we know we’ve got a lot of things going for us and, to boot, we’re experiencing profound and fascinating growth.
 Down river from Washington, DC, the Patuxent River Naval Air Station (‘Pax River’) was established in the early days of World War II, and we’ve grown like gangbusters ever since.

 All this growth led our diocese the create a new congregation for a new community.
 Planted not that long ago, I also serve Church of the Ascension, Lexington Park, a vital hub of mission and ministry in a critical area in our community.
 In Valley Lee and Lexington Park, there are families who trace their lineage back to the 17th century, and newcomers like me.
 There are folks who remember the hard-scrabble life of tobacco farming, and others who regularly escape the hustle of DC to their weekend place down here.